 - Don’t forget to speak to the student ambassadors about their experiences.
 If you are particularly keen to speak to a disabled student, speak to the disability support team who will be happy to make arrangements.
-You can also speak to students after the event via UniBuddy.
+You can also speak to students after the event on UniBuddy.

-- Attend any relevant talks and tours of the academic department or faculty for the course you are interested in to get a feel for the environment and facilities.
+- Attend relevant talks and tours of the academic department or faculty for the course you are interested in to get a feel for the environment and facilities.

 - Visit the different accommodation options if you are planning to live on campus, and consider the facilities available, such as catered options and accessibility.

-- Make sure you visit the library – it’s going to be an important part of your life!
+- Make sure you visit the library – it’s going to be an important part of your life.
 There will be a wealth of resources and study support options, so try to speak to a librarian if they are available.

 - If you have time at the end of the day, visit the town or city and consider what local facilities are available.
-You can do this online if you don’t have time, or speak to current students via UniBuddy.
+You can do this online if you don’t have time, or speak to current students on UniBuddy.

 Don't be afraid to ask the awkward questions

 I arrived at UCLAN’s open day with my sister.
 We flashed my blue badge at the parking attendant and he removed a cone from a disabled bay and waved us in.
 That struck me as a good sign: they obviously took disability seriously.
 Every question I asked that day got a positive response.
 The team could accommodate me and my dog, nothing was a problem.
 I had asked the same questions at a different university and the staff sucked their teeth and looked uncomfortable.
 That’s definitely a warning flag!"